evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 Notice the use of the word "story" which is followed by the name "J.K.
 Rowling".
 The word "story" does not mean a *written* story or a book.
 This is a very smart cover design from the marketing perspective because it tricked me to believe that J.K.
 Rowling was one of the authors.

 If we spend more time examining the cover we can reveal more ingenious marketing traps in the choice of the font sizes.
-For example, the words "Based on an *original new story* by" are written in the smallest font while the words "Eight Story", "Harry Potter" and "J.K.
+For example, the words "Based on an *original new story* by" are written in the smallest font while the words "Eighth Story", "Harry Potter" and "J.K.
 Rowling" dominate the cover.
 I was amused to notice that the text "J.K.
 Rowling" was printed with slightly larger size than "Jack Thorne & John Tiffany" and the words "a new play by Jack Thorne" were smaller still.

 ## The pottermore.com